ethan2-0/pager2/README.md

 `Pager.cfg`: The object containing all of Pager's configuration.

 `Pager.cfg.ignorePopState`: Ignore `popstate` events.
-When you click your back button and Pager handles it, instead of making a server round-trip, it's because it's got a `popstate` handler.
+When you click your back button and Pager handles it, instead of making a server round-trip, it navigates to the previous page, because it's got a `popstate` handler.
 For more info, just look at the MDN docs.
 It's when a pushState state gets popped off of the stack.
 Setting this to false will disable Pager functionality associated with pushState.

 `Pager.initialized`: The complement of the dirty bit on Pager's page cache.
 In other words, if `Pager.initialized` is `false` when `Pager` gets called,